The`nethserver-backup-data package`` requires

 - /var/log/last-backup.log: backup program output

-In the pre-backup-data event the disk analyzer (Duc) make an indexing of filesystem, useful to create the graphical tree.
+In the pre-backup-data event the disk analyzer (Duc) creates an index of the filesystem, needed to create the graphical tree.

-/etc/e-smith/events/actions/nethserver-restore-data-duc-index and it compose the JSON file to create
+/etc/e-smith/events/actions/nethserver-restore-data-duc-index and it creates the JSON file to display

 All backups can be deleted after a certain amount of time.
-Cleanup process takes place in post-backup-data event.
+The cleanup process takes place in post-backup-data event.

-A log of cleanup action is saved in
+A log of the cleanup action is saved in